 What is a performance management system?

 A performance management system is a tool for measuring and tracking the performance of employees consistently and seamlessly.
-A performance management system helps to ensure workplace discipline and collaboration amongst employees and departments.
-It helps the HR department ensure that all employees work towards strategic goals.
+It helps to manage employee performance and ensure workplace discipline and employee collaboration towards strategic goals.

 A performance management system is essential to spot the high performers and the under-performers.
 With this, the HR department can provide accurate reviews and compensate or sanction employees accordingly.